biakemi/BCB546X-Spring2017_Project_RNASeekers/Documentation.md

 ## Differential expression analysis (EC, XF)

 ### (EC)
+The analysis of differentially expressed genes btween species presented in table 1 of the paper was reproduced using the edgeR package in R. The read count data of 20,689 orthologous genes published with the paper was used as the input data.
+This file can be found at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE17274.
+All files needed for the differential expression analysis are found uder scripts/DE_analysis.
+The analysis outout is under figures/table_1_DE_genes.

 ### Redo analysis in Figure 2 of the paper (XF)
 To check if our differential gene expression analysis can reproduce the results of conserved sexually dimorphic gene expression patterns as described in the Figure 2 of the paper, normalized read counts of four genes (RBM4, PAQR3, PGM2, and KDM5C) were analyzed and visualized using R. The R script `GeneExpressionPattern_Fig2.R` was included in the **script** folder.